kleb-33/Web3-Entrepreneurs-Legal-Handbook/README.md

 # Web3 Entrepreneurs Legal Handbook
 An open source legal handbook for web3 entrepreneurs

 ## Objective
 Navigating the regulatory landscape is a challenge for any entrepreneur who wants to found a project in web3.
-This repo will act as a central repository of relevant legal information for entrepreneurs to consult when making important decisions about their business.
+This handbook will act as a central repository of relevant legal information for entrepreneurs to consult when making important decisions about their business.

 ## Why Do We Need A Legal Handbook for Entrepreneurs?
 - Obeying the law is necessary for a successful business, but how the law applies to web3 businesses is often unclear.